13 Best Nikon Lenses for Night Photography: (2023 Guide & Reviews)

 And honestly, distortion is just part of the game regarding wide-angle photography.

-So I don’t personally see vignetting or the distortion of this as that big a deal.
+So, I don’t personally see vignetting or the distortion of this as that big a deal.

-Overall, I love this lens; it’s awesome.
+Overall, I love this lens; it’s fantastic.

-Even if you’ve just been slightly interested in Astrophotography, you won’t regret it.
+Even if you’ve been slightly interested in Astrophotography, you won’t regret it.

 This is an excellent, fantastic bit of kit.

-Sigma 70-200 f2.8: (Best Nikon lens for night sports photography)
+Sigma 70-200mm f2.8: (Best Nikon lens for night sports photography)

 It comes in various amounts, so it comes in the Sigma mount for Lumix, which also comes in the Nikon F mount.